-A Sprig of Rowan has just been published by Three Drops Press.
+A Sprig of Rowan was published by Three Drops Press.
 You can read more about A Sprig here.
 Penelope Shuttle wrote: ‘We are taken on an elemental and magical journey rich in colour, close observation and lovely active language.
 A beautiful collection.’

 You can buy this from me @£6.00 plus a bit for postage.
 (If you happen to buy this and All the Time in the World (see below) I’ll give you a discount! )